Contributing to pretalx¶

 If you want to add some change to pretalx itself or its documentation, you can do so by opening a Pull Request on GitHub.

 If you are not familiar with GitHub, the workflow is basically this: You register an account on GitHub, then you “fork” pretalx, and work on your copy of it until you’re done.
 Then, you submit your changes as a Pull Request.
 We’ll review the PR and help you make any changes required to get it merged.
-Have a look at the GitHub guides and other documentation on git for further information.
+Have a look at the GitHub documentation and other documentation on git for further information.

 We have tagged some issues as small, and they are probably a good place to start.
 If you want to tackle an issue, please leave a comment to make sure nobody else will work on it in the meantime.